78 Comments

 It’s forgotten now, but one of the many quixotic causes over which Winston Churchill made himself so fantastically unpopular in the 1930s was his fanatical opposition to Indian independence, which (unlike Ireland) was not a subject which commanded any popular domestic support.

 I've been amazed by the hysterical anti-India bashing on X ever since Vivek sent out that tweet last December lambasting native born white American culture.
 Now it seems like we're endlessly inundated with angry white guys on X telling us how the average IQ of India is supposedly in the mid 70s to low 80s.
 I'm not an expert on genetics by any means, but I was always under the impression that India was highly racially heterogenous with significant differences in intelligence by caste.
-Thus, adopting a mental model where the average IQ of India is at best in the low 80s fails to account for the obviously high achievements of diaspora South Asians.
+Thus, adopting a mental model where the average IQ of India is at best in the low 80s with some fixed standard deviation fails to account for the obviously high achievements of diaspora South Asians.

 There's plenty of evidence that we've gotten very high end immigration from India in this country, as Jason Richwine noted back in 2009.
 Richwine for instance estimates that Indian American IQ is roughly 112 relative to the white normed average of 100, comparable to that of Ashkenazi Jews.
-Even if the racial dynamics of India are messy and complicated, it seems obvious that the disproportionate success of South Asian Americans belies any claim that that immigrant group is somehow low in average IQ.
+Even if the underlying racial dynamics of India are messy and complicated, it seems obvious that the disproportionate success of South Asian Americans belies any claim that that immigrant group is somehow low in average IQ.

-As for Vivek's claim that America is a creedal nation, personally I'm actually highly sympathetic to the alternative perspective espoused by the late Samuel Huntington, who articulated in his book Who Are We the distinction between a nation united by ethnicity and culture and a nation-state as a political entity governing a large group of individuals.
+As for Vivek's claim that America is a creedal nation, personally I'm highly sympathetic to the alternative perspective espoused by the late Samuel Huntington, who articulated in his book Who Are We the distinction between a nation united by ethnicity and culture and a nation-state as a political entity governing a large group of individuals.

 I've always been struck by the claim made in Who Are We and other books like Alien Nation by Peter Brimelow that if immigration had completely ceased after 1790 that the American population even as recently as 1990 would've been around half of its actual size at that time.
 A sizable portion of white Americans can in fact trace their heritage back to the original colonial stock.